Meet the Huculak Family,

 James and Theresa Huculak serve with Power to Change in the Philippines.

-James and Theresa have two children; Matthew, a lawyer, in Vancouver and Michelle, a nurse, who is married to Jim, in Papua New Guinea.
-Jim and Michelle have served with Wycliffe Bible Translators in Papua New Guinea for 6 years.
-Jim works in information technology services, while Michelle helps new arrivals adjust to their base, as well as homeschooling their 5 children.
+James and Theresa have two children.
+Mathew a lawyer, in Vancouver and Michelle, a nurse, who is married to Jim, in Papua New Guinea.
+Jim and Michelle have served with Wycliffe Bible Translators in Papa New Guinea for 13 years.
+Jim works in information technology services, while Michelle helps new arrivals adjust to their base, as well as homeschooling their 7 children.

-The Huculak’s have served in the Philippines for the last 40 years.
-They work in the area of leadership development as faculty members at the International Graduate School of Leadership (IGSL).
-James and Theresa train, equip, and disciple Christian leaders from around Asia.
-IGSL draws students from throughout Asia – South East Asia (such as Indonesia, Myanmar, and Thailand), East Asia (like China, Vietnam, and South Korea), South Asia (such as Pakistan, India, and Nepal), and occasionally
+The Huculaks have served in the Philippines for the last 46 years.
+They work in the area of leadership development as faculty members at the international Graduate School of Leadership (IGSL).
+Students are drawn to the school due to its focus on life-on-life discipleship for character development, along with its emphases in biblical knowledge and leadership skills.
+IGSL has over 1,500 graduates from 42 countries.
+James and Theresa get to touch the world as they train, equip, and disciple Christian leaders.
+IGSL draws students from throughout Asia- South East Asia, East Asia, South Asia, and occasionally from Central Asia.

-The Huculak’s students come with 5-15 years of Christian service behind them, the average age is between 25-45 years old.
+Their students come with 5-15 years of Christian service behind them and their average ages are between 25-45 years old.
 The students come to prepare for new roles of service in their countries and in missions.
-As a result, the Huculak’s get to work with a group of highly committed, very teachable believers.
-James and Theresa serve in different ways.
-Jamesteaches New Testament classes, disciple, and coach their present students and our alumni.
-Students approach me with a desire to learn and, on occasion, a look of confusion (an experience common to teachers).
-Theresa leads the Community Services Team, helping their students face their life challenges for everything from health, visa, and issues about family needs.
+As a result, the Hukulaks get to work with a group of highly committed, very teachable believers.
+James teaches New Testament and Non-Directive Coaching classes, disciples, and coaches their present students and their alumni.
+Theresa leads the Human Resources Team, overseeing the recruitment, development, and the deployment of the faculty and staff members.
+Together they are part of the IGSL Onward team that travels Regularly to meet, encourage, and minister alongside the IGSL alumni in various countries.

 Meet Kirstie Kline,